-Second, the review of empirical research highlights that mergers can lead to more symmetrical market structures, which may result in stronger incentives for individual firms to invest and compete.47 In the context of the credit-card and banking industries, a merged Capital One-Discover entity could become a more formidable competitor to larger players like JPMorgan Chase, Bank of America, and Citigroup.
+Second, the review of empirical research highlights that mergers can lead to more symmetrical market structures (that is, with firms of more equal size), which may result in stronger incentives for individual firms to invest and compete.47 In the context of the credit card and banking industries, a merged Capital One-Discover entity could become a more formidable competitor to larger players like JPMorgan Chase, Bank of America, and Citigroup.
 This increased symmetry in market power could drive all players to innovate and compete more aggressively, potentially leading to better offerings for consumers across the industry.